-84. As Syngenta knows, nothing about USDA deregulation requires a developer like Syngenta to commercialize.
+88. As Syngenta knows, nothing about USDA deregulation requires a developer like Syngenta to commercialize.
 See Charles Lee Deposition (9/7/2011) (Bunge) at 69-72.

-85. Responsible practice dictated that Syngenta obtain import approval from key market countries prior to commercialization (at minimum, before planting).
-See, e.g., BIO Product Launch Stewardship, December 10, 2009, at 4.

-86. As early as 2009, Syngenta itself was referring to China as a "Key" export country.
-See Viptera Timeline Storyboard Discussion dated March 29, 2009 (listing "Key Export Approvals," including China and stating: "China import approvals???").

-87. In discussing countries for which regulatory approval should be obtained prior to commercialization, Syngenta's Miloud Araba identified the "key countries" that would "probably be considered the minimum for corn" to include China.
-See Email from Miloud Araba to Kevin Turnbald et al., dated September 29, 2010.

-88. In a presentation to the NGFA in 2010, Syngenta listed China as among "key import approvals" it was or would be seeking.
-See Powerpoint entitled "2010 Syngenta Pipeline," Presentation to the National Grain and Feed Association.

-89. Syngenta, however, well knew that it would not have import approval from China for the 2011 crop year.

-90. The typical time period for import approval from China during this time period was approximately 2-3 years.

-91. Syngenta was not even projecting approval from China for the 2011 crop year but rather, hoping for approval by the 2012 crop year.
+- 89. Responsible practice dictated that Syngenta obtain import approval from key market countries prior to commercialization (at minimum, before planting).
+See, e.g., BIO Product Launch Stewardship, December 10, 2009, at 4. - 90.
+As early as 2009, Syngenta itself was referring to China as a "Key" export country.
+See Viptera Timeline Storyboard Discussion dated March 29, 2009 (listing "Key Export Approvals," including China and stating: "China import approvals???"). - 91.
+In discussing countries for which regulatory approval should be obtained prior to commercialization, Syngenta's Miloud Araba identified the "key countries" that would "probably be considered the minimum for corn" to include China.
+See Email from Miloud Araba to Kevin Turnbald et al., dated September 29, 2010. - 92.
+In a presentation to the NGFA in 2010, Syngenta listed China as among "key import approvals" it was or would be seeking.
+See Powerpoint entitled "2010 Syngenta Pipeline," Presentation to the National Grain and Feed Association. - 93.
+Syngenta, however, well knew that it would not have import approval from China for the 2011 crop year. - 94.
+The typical time period for import approval from China during this time period was approximately 2-3 years. - 95.
+Syngenta was not even projecting approval from China for the 2011 crop year but rather, hoping for approval by the 2012 crop year.
 A Syngenta Powerpoint Presentation dated July 20, 2010 contains a chart showing submission and anticipated approval dates by country.

-Case 2:14-md-02591-JWL-JPO Document 2530 Filed 09/19/16 Page 30 of 112

 This chart indicates that Syngenta requested import approval from China on March 1, 2010 and anticipated approval by May 18, 2012.
 See Syngenta Powerpoint dated July 20, 2010.

-92. In a deposition in the Syngenta v.
-Bunge case, Syngenta's North American head of Corn, Charles Lee, revealed that Syngenta privately planned from the outset to commercialize Agrisure Viptera® with or without China's regulatory approval, notwithstanding the commitments it had made to stakeholders and industry participants not to commercialize genetically modified traits until approval from key export markets.

-93. Syngenta commercialized Agrisure Viptera® for the 2011 growing season despite the lack of regulatory approval from China, and despite Syngenta's knowledge that China was a key (and growing) export market for U.S. corn.

-94. Syngenta did not disclose these facts to stakeholders, growers, or the Non-Producer Plaintiffs.
-See, e.g., Email from Bryan Young, Burrus Seed Farms, Inc. dated August 4, 2011 ("I think this is very poor of Syngenta by getting the trait out there and not telling us it wasn't approved.").

-95. Syngenta was well aware in 2010 of the strong likelihood that China would be a significant import market by 2011.
+- 96. In a deposition in the Syngenta v.
+Bunge case, Syngenta's North American head of Corn, Charles Lee, revealed that Syngenta privately planned from the outset to commercialize Agrisure Viptera® with or without China's regulatory approval, notwithstanding the commitments it had made to stakeholders and industry participants not to commercialize genetically modified traits until approval from key export markets. - 97.
+Syngenta commercialized Agrisure Viptera® for the 2011 growing season despite the lack of regulatory approval from China, and despite Syngenta's knowledge that China was a key (and growing) export market for U.S. corn. - 98.
+Syngenta did not disclose these facts to stakeholders, growers, Non-Producer Plaintiffs or the other members of the class set forth herein.
+See, e.g., Email from Bryan Young, Burrus Seed Farms, Inc. dated August 4, 2011 ("I think this is very poor of Syngenta by getting the trait out there and not telling us it wasn't approved."). - 99.
+Syngenta was well aware in 2010 of the strong likelihood that China would be a significant import market by 2011.
 After reviewing a USDA Forecast of China's 2010-2011 Crops and Trade, Syngenta's John Bernens stated in an email dated May 13, 2010: "Look at the stocks to use ratio.
-The fear of China's approvals might be bigger than anyone thought."

-96. It was well known at least by August 2010 that China was an important and growing export market for US corn.
+The fear of China's approvals might be bigger than anyone thought." - 100.
+It was well known at least by August 2010 that China was an important and growing export market for US corn.
 As reflected in a trade publication at the time: